3mdeb/blog.3mdeb.com/source/_posts/2016-11-7-samg55-oled1-xplained-pro.markdown

 src="/assets/images/workerison.jpg" alt="" /></a>

 As you can see, starting with `Atmel SAMG55 Xplained Pro` can be easy.
-I hope that providied information are easy to read, and useful.
+I hope that provided information are easy to read, and useful.
 If they are not, please leave a comment.
 Thanks for reading.